JadenLabs/RSI/README.md

 **This code is still in its design stage**.

 Any input during this stage will help greatly benefit everyone involved in the future.
-The foundation is being formed now.
+The foundational ideas are being formed now.

 ### Want to provide feedback?